fortrabbit/blog/file-based-cms-2016.md

 ---
 author: fl
 created: 2016-06-07
 published: true
-title:      "File-based CMS overview"
+title: File-based CMS overview
-excerpt:    "Thoughts on flat file CMS and static site generators, mostly PHP-related."
+excerpt: Thoughts on flat file CMS and static site generators, mostly PHP-related.
-lead:       "Let's have a look at different types of database-less CMS — the candidates, the pros, the cons and what you need to consider when it comes to deployment & hosting."
+lead: Let's have a look at different types of database-less CMS — the candidates, the pros, the cons and what you need to consider when it comes to deployment & hosting.

-keywords:   "headless, lambda, flat-file, database-less, file-based, blog aware, weblog, textile, non-DB, no-db, twig, prototyping, service manuals, decoupled CMS"
+keywords: headless, lambda, flat-file, database-less, file-based, blog aware, weblog, textile, non-DB, no-db, twig, prototyping, service manuals, decoupled CMS
-image:      "flat-file-cms-poster.gif"
+image: flat-file-cms-poster.gif
+tags:
+  - opinion
 ---

 ### Manifesto